SchoolHamm School of Engineering

 Please visit our catalog for admission requirements and a full list of our courses.

 Careers & Outcomes

 With a construction management degree, you can pursue a career in a range of construction fields including specialty trade construction, commercial or residential construction, and heavy and civil engineering construction.
-The U.S. Bureau of Labor Statistics projects the demand for construction managers to grow eight percent through 2029 — as the nation focuses on rebuilding infrastructure and energy efficiency.
+The U.S. Bureau of Labor Statistics projects the demand for construction managers to grow five percent through 2032 — as the nation focuses on rebuilding infrastructure and energy efficiency.